svanimpe/swift-blog/README.md

 On Linux, I recommend [Visual Studio Code](https://code.visualstudio.com) as an editor.
 It has basic support for Swift built-in.
 To run the app in Visual Studio Code, you can use the integrated terminal and execute `swift run` there.

 On both macOS and Linux, I recommend you install my <a href="https://marketplace.visualstudio.com/items?itemName=svanimpe.stencil">Stencil extension for Visual Studio Code</a>.
-As described in the extension's documentation, you can add the following to your settings if you're using Stencil only for HTML:
+As described in the extension's documentation, press **F1**, select **Open Settings (JSON)** and add the following to your settings if you're using Stencil only for HTML:

 ```
 "files.associations": {